 •Full Strawberry Moon – June This name was universal to every Algonquin tribe.
 However, in Europe they called it the Rose Moon.
 Also because the relatively short season for harvesting strawberries comes each year during the month of June . . . so the full Moon that occurs during that month was christened for the strawberry!

-•The Full Buck Moon – July Normally the month when the new antlers of buck deer push out of their foreheads in coatings of velvety fur.
+•The Full Buck Moon – July July is normally the month when the new antlers of buck deer push out of their foreheads in coatings of velvety fur.
 It was also often called the Full Thunder Moon, for the reason that thunderstorms are most frequent during this time.
 Another name for this month’s Moon was the Full Hay Moon

 •Full Sturgeon Moon – July The fishing tribes are given credit for the naming of this Moon, since sturgeon, a large fish of the Great Lakes and other major bodies of water, were most readily caught during this month.
 A few tribes knew it as the Full Red Moon because, as the Moon rises, it appears reddish through any sultry haze.
 It was also called the Green Corn Moon or Grain Moon.

 •Full Fruit or Barley Moon – August The names Fruit and Barley were reserved only for those years when the Harvest Moon is very late in September.